BasedHardware/omi/docs/_get_started/backend/security_measures.md

 nav_order: 7
 ---

-# 🔒 Comprehensive Security Guide for Omi Backend
+# 🔒 Security Guide for Omi Backend

 This document provides a detailed overview of the security measures implemented in the Omi backend to protect user data and maintain system integrity.